GoldenRedstone/Spooncraft-Origins/Origins.md

 `spooncraft_origins:golden_dragon`
 Designed by GoldenRedstone
 Created by GoldenRedstone
-*The greatest hoard must glimmer in the sun.*
+*The greatest hoard should glimmer in the sun.*

 ### Powers
 | Name | ID | Description (In-Game) | Description (Detailed) | Status |